Yuvrajsrsingh/Yuvrajsrsingh/README.md

 <h1 align='center'>Hi 👋 I am Yuvraj Singh</h1>
 <h2>About me👇</h2>

-🤖I am an undergraduate student with a keen interest in synthesizing ideas across diverse disciplines, fostering collaboration among teams, and applying insights from various industries.
+🤖I am a programmer from India ,with a keen interest in synthesizing ideas across diverse disciplines, fostering collaboration among teams, and applying insights from various industries.

 🎓My academic foundation is rooted in software engineering and machine learning, and I possess robust technical skills.
 I am passionate about utilizing tailored data and algorithms to address business challenges, and I excel in conveying intricate concepts to non-technical stakeholders.